lilioid/nm-file-secret-agent/README.md

 In general, each entry consists of multiple `match_` keys, determining which requests for secrets this agent responds to.
 Each match is optional and can be omitted but if multiple are specified, all of them mus match in order for an entry to be considered for a request.
 The `key` and `file` then determine *how* the request is answered.
-`key` configures the key in the setting section for which this entry describes a value while `file` should be the path to a file from which the secret is read.
+`key` configures the key in the setting section for which an entry describes a value while `file` should be the path to a file from which the secret is read.

 ```toml
 [[entry]]